CodeWebWeaver/BookHero/README.md

 During the development of this project, encountered several challenges, including a circular dependency issue within the service layer.\
-After identifying the source of the problem, code been refactored to utilize repositories instead of services within the service layer.
+After identifying the source of the problem, code been refactored to utilize repositories instead of services within the service layer.\
-While there was an option to resolve this by autowiring through setters, but using repositories provide significantly better performance.
+While there was an option to resolve this by autowiring through setters, but using repositories improved the overall design and maintenance.

 ## Swagger Documentation